wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 You cannot test Paysafecard.

-For any questions, email the Integration Team at <integration@multisafepay.com>
+For any questions, email our Integration Team at <integration@multisafepay.com>